-OG-2: Reductions in Fugitive Methane Emissions
+OG-2.
+Reductions in Fugitive Methane Emissions

 Fugitive methane emissions are defined as unintentional releases of methane to the atmosphere such as leaks from valves, flanges, unions, tube fittings, or buried pipe.
-In addition, common practice includes additional emissions (ie the emissions related to compressor wet seals.)
-This option recommends studies on both these types of emissions, and the gross order of magnitude quantification estimates cover both fugitives and emissions related to wet seals.
+In addition, common practice includes additional emissions related to compressor wet seals.
+This option recommends studies on both types of emissions.
+The quantification modeling covers both fugitives and emissions related to wet seals on the North Slope.